How to Add and Record a Browser Window with OBS

 In reality, you’re only limited by your imagination.
 With so many ways to record streaming video, website usage, or even browser-based gameplay, you can create a long list of content types.

 Just make sure you’re not going against any terms of service or copyright laws.
-In many instances, though, Fair-Usage laws do apply.
+In many instances, though, fair usage laws do apply.
 It just depends on what you’re doing with the recording.

 Offer More During Your Videos